rozensoftware/rozcsp/README.md

 ## Description

 The program generates simple passwords created quickly by people due to corporate requirements.
 Often such passwords are not particularly calculating and contain combinations of previous passwords.
 Frequent changes of passwords in companies are an annoying process, so the passwords quickly invented can be somewhat predictable.
 This program is the answer to that.
+You can generate combinations of passwords that can be used in a dictionary attack.

+It should work on every system in which Python is installed.

 ## Building